 Call around to all of the pharmacies in your area and ask for their price on your exact medication, both as self-pay and with insurance, and both as a generic and brand.
 Sites like GoodRX will also do comparisons for you.
 Generics are usually significantly cheaper if they’re available, but not always.

 I’ve found that Costco is consistently cheaper for the medications I need, so I almost always go there even though their pharmacy isn’t on my current insurance plan.
 (Depending on your state, you may not even need to be a member to use Costco’s pharmacy.
-Call yours to check.)
+Call yours to check.
+Costco is also good about giving you their own plan if you don’t have insurance.)
 Walmart also has many $4 prescriptions.
 Depending on your income, there are prescription assistance programs available too.
 (The Mental Health America site has a good list of prescription assistance programs.)

 Saving money on utilities